noaione/yuusha-shoukan-ln/sources/v03/chapter2.md

 [Ahh, that's right.
 It must be uncomfortable that I'm the only one who knows your name, so I'll introduce myself.
-Well, you might not be interested in this old Uncle's name.... but Uncle's name is Ozma.
+Well, you might not be interested in this old Uncle's name... but Uncle's name is Ozma.
 I'm just your neighborhood middle-aged Demon.]

 [Ah, yes.
 I'm Miyama Kaito.
 It's nice to meet you.]